priscamwende/Addiction_among_men_analysis/README.md

  This project aims to identify:
 - 	Which age groups are most affected
 - 	Which types of addiction are most common among men
-- 	 hether factors like stress, employment, or demographics influence addiction risk
+- 	 Whether factors like stress, employment, or demographics influence addiction risk

 #### Tools to use
  1. SQL -  to query structured datasets, join multiple tables and aggregating insights using GROUP BY and COUNT functions